History of Yemen in Timeline

 February 1994: Accord Signed in Amman

-On 20 February 1994, an accord between northern and southern leaders was signed in Amman, Jordan, but it could not stop the civil war.
+An accord between northern and southern leaders was signed in Amman, Jordan on 20 February 1994, but this could not stop the civil war.

-In 1994, Negotiations to end the political deadlock dragged on.
+In 1994, negotiations to end the political deadlock dragged on.
+The government of Prime Minister Haydar Abu Bakr Al-Attas became ineffective due to political infighting.

-Radio broadcasting faced setbacks after 1994, due to destroyed infrastructure resulting from the 1994 civil war.
+Radio broadcasting drew back after 1994, due to destroyed infrastructure resulting from the 1994 civil war.

 Since the end of the 1994 civil war, tangible progress has been made on the diplomatic front in restoring normal relations with Yemen's neighbors.

-According to the World Bank, between 1995 and 2000, the number of doctors rose by an average of more than 7 percent.
+According to the World Bank, the number of doctors rose by an average of more than 7 percent between 1995.

 In 1995, Yemen's education spending was 5% of GDP.

-In 1999, Ali Abdullah Saleh became Yemen's first directly elected president, winning 96% of the vote.
+Ali Abdullah Saleh became Yemen's first directly elected president in the 1999 presidential election, winning 96% of the vote.

 1999: Saleh becomes first elected president